-Full Moon on June 13th is called the Strawberry Moon because it traditionally indicated when the berries were ready for harvest (called the Rose Moon in Europe where strawberries were not indigenous).
+Full Moon on June 2nd, called the Strawberry Moon because it indicated when the berries were ready for harvest (called the Rose Moon in Europe where strawberries were not indigenous).
 June is National Dairy Month, Get Outdoors Month and National Fruit and Vegetable Month!

-- June 13th Weed Your Garden Day
+• June 13th - Weed Your Garden Day

-- June 14th Flag Day

-- June 15th Father's Day

-- June 17th Eat Your Vegetables Day
+June 17th - Eat Your Vegetables Day

-- June 18th International Picnic Day
+• June 14th - Flag Day

-- June 21st First day of Summer (Solstice is celebrated, the longest day of the year!) - June 28th Ramadan starts
+- June 21st First day of Summer (Solstice is celebrated, the longest day of the year!) - June 21st Father's Day